Mbed-TLS/mbedtls/README.md

 -   `tests/compat.sh` tests interoperability of every ciphersuite with other implementations.
 -   `tests/scripts/test-ref-configs.pl` test builds in various reduced configurations.
 -   `tests/scripts/key-exchanges.pl` test builds in configurations with a single key exchange enabled
--   `tests/scripts/all.sh` runs a combination of the above tests, plus some more, with various build options (such as ASan, full `config.h`, etc).
+-   `tests/scripts/all.sh` runs a combination of the above tests, plus some more, with various build options (such as ASan, full `mbedtls_config.h`, etc).

 Configurations
 --------------